CristianOliveiraDaRosa/ivoke_android_app/README.md

 1. XMMP Service for Chat

+2. asmack (Xmmp Connection)

-2. Geolocalization
+3. Geolocalization

-3. Async Webservice access
+4. Async Webservice access

-4. Facebook Integration
+5. Facebook Integration

-#Licence
+This app works with a simple webservice made by rails that been found [here](https://github.com/CristianOliveiraDaRosa/ivoke_ws)

+##Unit Tests

+...
+Need to be implemented yet.
+(I know... my shame)

+##Licence
 This project is under the MIT licence.

-#Autor
+###Autor
 Cristian Oliveira